badlogic/mariozechner.at/src/posts/2025-08-15-mcp-vs-cli/index.md

 ## Building a CLI and MCP server

-I started by building a tool that's inherently useful to myself: [terminalcp](https://github.com/badlogic/terminalcp), basically Playwright for terminals.
-It lets an agent control terminal applications (debuggers, REPLs, vim, htop) like the Playwright MCP lets an agent control browsers.
-Or framed less clickbait-y: a less capable tmux alternative with an MCP server bolted on top of it.
+I started by building a tool that's inherently useful to myself: [terminalcp](https://github.com/badlogic/terminalcp), a (less capable) tmux alternative with an MCP server that lets agents control terminal applications (debuggers, REPLs, vim, htop) like Playwright controls browsers.

 Here's a quick example of terminalcp in action using the CLI version to debug an executable with lldb and observing the session in a second terminal window: